 I know I will.
 I also know I can turn the water off (or to warm) and stop this cold water craziness.

 I don’t want to, though – I’m hooked.

-Today is the 523rd day in a row that I’ve taken a cold shower.
+Today is the 523rd day in a row that I’ve taken a cold shower (it’s a tiny habit I recommend).
 It’s still tough.
 I still entertain the possibility of not doing it.

 While I have grown to look forward to it, I can’t say I enjoy it – especially that first moment, stepping in to the water.

 There are good reasons to take cold showers.
 There are numerous health benefits and perhaps even some financial ones (money saved on hot water?).

 Those aren’t what do it for me, though.
 There are plenty of things that I know are good to do but still don’t.

 A cold shower is a choice I am making, every day, to do a hard thing.